3 Reasons Why You (Yes YOU), Should Apply for the Emerging Writer Fellowship

 Don’t wait!
 The deadline to apply for GrubStreet’s 2021 Emerging Writer Fellowship is February 22nd, 2021.

-Eson Kim (she/her) serves as the Director of Community and Youth Programs at GrubStreet, and holds an MFA in Creative Writing from Emerson College.
+Eson Kim (she/her) serves as the Director of Community Engagement at GrubStreet, and holds an MFA in Creative Writing from Emerson College.
 Her stories have appeared in Calyx Journal, Denver Quarterly, The Massachusetts Review, among others.
 She received a Writing Fellowship from the New Jersey State Council on the Arts, and earned the David B. Saunders Award for creative nonfiction.
 She was also named to the Notable list of Best American Essays.
 She's appeared on Radio Boston's Summer Reads series and Stories from the Stage (WGBH).
 She loves any opportunity to talk about books for all ages, preferably while sipping on a tall glass of bubble tea.See other articles by Eson Kim